 In Agile, a product owner keeps a prioritized backlog of items.
 These items should be well defined and stack ranked against each other so that the top of the list is always the most important, even when the top item is taken off.
 In Scrum, teams work in sprints, often one or 2 weeks in which the top priority items are pulled into the sprint and worked on.
 In order to know what the team can actually work on in the 2 weeks, each item, or story, is estimated by the team.

-Since at home it is just the 2 of us in the team, and we don’t get a ton of time between feedings, or “points of velocity”, we skipped the estimating process and aren’t doing sprints.
+Since at home it is just the two of us in the team, and we don’t get a ton of time between feedings, or “points of velocity”, we skipped the estimating process and aren’t doing sprints.
 This turns out to be much more like Kanban, a just-in-time prioritization system similar to Agile that was made popular due to the success it saw in automotive manufacturing.
 So instead of a sprint, we have a prioritized backlog, stored in Google Keep, and a board of in progress items on RealTimeBoard.

 They look like this.